 This museum brings the history of St Bartholomew's Hospital (or Barts) to life using interactive displays.
 Be transported back into the world of a 13th-century sister or a 15th-century apprentice surgeon and study original drawings that illustrate interesting cases.Read More

-A must for anyone with a love of machines and engineering.
-Opened in 1874 as David Kirkaldy’s Testing and Experimenting Works, his 116-ton "universal testing machine" still works and was used to test materials’ strength for bridges, locomotives, ships, airliners and more.Read More
+This unusual spot is a must for anyone with a love of machines and engineering.
+Opened in 1874 as David Kirkaldy’s Testing and Experimenting Works, the museum showcases his 116-ton "universal testing machine" which still works, even after years of use testing materials’ strength for bridges, locomotives, ships, airliners and more.Read More

 This grand old building has been home to some of the world's greatest scientific minds and now houses artefacts used in history's most famous experiments.
 Discover how scientists built the first transformer or try your hand at the chemical elements game at The Faraday Museum at the Royal Institution.Read More